mavleo96/LLaVA-Alternating-Attn/docs/TRAIN_ALTERNATING_EXTENDED.md

 ### Quick decision flow (human steps)

 1. Confirm your data manifest is in an accepted LLAVA format (json/jsonl/yaml list).
 Use `--inspect_data` to preview counts and the first sample.
-2. If you have an alternating-attn checkpoint, use it directly with `--model_name_or_path` and optionally `--variant alternating`.
+2. If have an alternating-attn checkpoint, use it directly with `--model_name_or_path` and optionally `--variant alternating`.
-3. If you only have a backbone LM checkpoint, set `--init_from_backbone --backbone_model <path-or-repo>` and use `--inspect_weights` first to see which LM parameters will be copied into the alternating model.
+3. If it only have a backbone LM checkpoint, set `--init_from_backbone --backbone_model <path-or-repo>` and use `--inspect_weights` first to see which LM parameters will be copied into the alternating model.
 4. Once inspection looks good, run the full training command.
 The wrapper will build the data module using the repo's `make_supervised_data_module()` and then call into the existing training loop.

 ### Examples — commands you can copy